1. Care of your Flag

 3 September 1901 Five almost identical designs out of 30,000 entries were chosen, and a large flag of that design was flown above the Exhibition Building in Melbourne.

-February 1903 The four main stars of the Southern Cross, formerly with different numbers of points, changed to seven points.
+February 1903 The four main stars of the Southern Cross, formerly with different numbers of points to represent their relative brilliance at night, changed to seven points.